sofia-catalano/WA2-CourseProject-Group9/README.md

 Please add a new ticket catalogue in the db manually or with admin route.

-- Get /tickets → get all tickets available in the catalogue
+- GET /tickets → get all tickets available in the catalogue
 ```
 curl GET -v -i 'http://localhost:8082/tickets'
 ```